-None of the properties in which the Company has an interest has any mineral reserves.
+None of the properties in which the Company has an interest has any Mineral Reserves.

-Currently, there are no mineral reserves (within the meaning of NI 43-101) on any of the properties in which the Company has an interest.
-Only those mineral deposits that the Company can economically and legally extract or produce, based on a comprehensive evaluation of cost, grade, recovery and other factors, are considered mineral reserves.
-The resource estimates contained in the 2017 PEA are indicated and inferred resource estimates only and no assurance can be given that any particular level of recovery of silver or other minerals from mineralized material will in fact be realized or that an identified mineralized deposit will ever qualify as a commercially mineable mineral deposit.
-In particular, inferred mineral resources have a great amount of uncertainty as to their existence, and great uncertainty as to their economic and legal feasibility.
+Currently, there are no Mineral Reserves (within the meaning of NI 43-101) on any of the properties in which the Company has an interest.
+Only those mineral deposits that the Company can economically and legally extract or produce, based on a comprehensive evaluation of cost, grade, recovery and other factors, are considered Mineral Reserves.
+Although Fresnillo has made statements that "Mineral Reserves" exist at Juanicipio Project, they are not "Mineral Reserves" within the meaning of NI 43-101, and as such, no reliance should exist that they will in fact become "Mineral Reserves" within the meaning of NI 43-101.

+The Mineral Resource estimates contained in the 2017 PEA are Indicated and Inferred Mineral Resource estimates only and no assurance can be given that any particular level of recovery of silver or other minerals from mineralized material will in fact be realized or that an identified mineralized deposit will ever qualify as a commercially mineable mineral deposit.
+In particular, Inferred Mineral Resources are Mineral Resources for which quantity and grade or quality are estimated on the basis of limited geological evidence and sampling.
+Geological evidence is sufficient to imply but not verify geological and grade or quality continuity.
+Therefore, Inferred Mineral Resources have a great amount of uncertainty as to their existence, and great uncertainty as to their economic and legal feasibility, although it is reasonably expected that the majority of "Inferred Mineral Resources" could be upgraded to "Indicated Mineral Resources" with continued exploration.
 Further, the economic assessment contained in the 2017 PEA is preliminary in nature, and actual capital costs, operating costs, production, economic returns and other estimates contained in studies or estimates prepared by or for the Company may differ from those described therein and herein, and there can be no assurance that actual costs will not be higher than anticipated.
+Based on detailed engineering, actual equipment purchases and construction contracts, pre-operative capex, from January 1, 2018, has increased by 11.4% from US\$395 million to US\$440 million reflecting expenditures incurred on underground development, supporting infrastructure, and bringing forward some capital to facilitate the early start of underground mining.
 Substantial additional work, including mine design and mining schedules, metallurgical flow sheets and process plant designs, would be required in order to determine if any economic deposits exist on the Company's properties.
-Additional expenditures may be required to establish mineral reserves through drilling and metallurgical and other testing techniques.
-The costs, timing and complexities of upgrading the mineralized material to proven or probable reserves may be greater than the value of the Company's reserves on a mineral property and may require the Company to write-off the costs capitalized for that property in its financial statements.
-The Company cannot provide any assurance that future feasibility studies will establish mineral reserves at its properties.
-The failure to establish mineral reserves could restrict the Company's ability to successfully implement its strategies for long-term growth.
+Additional expenditures may be required to establish Mineral Reserves through drilling and metallurgical and other testing techniques.
+The costs, timing and complexities of upgrading the mineralized material to Proven or Probable Mineral Reserves may be greater than the value of the Company's reserves on a mineral property and may require the Company to write-off the costs capitalized for that property in its financial statements.
+The Company cannot provide any assurance that future feasibility studies will establish Mineral Reserve sat its properties.
+The failure to establish Mineral Reserves could restrict the Company's ability to successfully implement its strategies for long-term growth.